openpgpjs/openpgpjs/README.md

 * Version 2.x of the library has been built from the ground up with Uint8Arrays.
 This allows for much better performance and memory usage than strings.

 * If the user's browser supports [native WebCrypto](http://caniuse.com/#feat=cryptography) via the `window.crypto.subtle` api, this will be used.
 Under node.js the native [crypto module](https://nodejs.org/api/crypto.html#crypto_crypto) is used.
-This can be deactivated by setting `openpgp.config.useNative = false`.
+This can be deactivated by setting `openpgp.config.use_native = false`.

 * The library implements the [IETF proposal](https://tools.ietf.org/html/draft-ford-openpgp-format-00) for authenticated encryption using native AES-GCM provided by WebCrypto/Node.
 This makes symmetric encryption about 30x faster on supported platforms (with hardware acceleration).
 Since the specification has not been finalized and other OpenPGP implementations like GnuPG have not adopted it yet, the feature is currently hidden behind a flag.
 You can activate it by setting `openpgp.config.aead_protect = true`.